 (Too eager??
-I get very excited when anyone reads my blog and I won’t try and hide it.)
+I get very excited when anyone reads my blog and I won’t try to hide it.)

 My name is Gabby Boucher.

 I grew up in a small town in the middle of the woods in central Massachusetts, USA.
-My high school graduating class had 50 kids and I was ready to get the hell out by the time I turned 18.
-I then moved to Tampa, Florida, where I studied International Relations and Communications in university.
+I moved to Tampa, Florida, when I turned 18 to study International Relations and Communications in university.

 Though I spent most of my life in a small town, my parents both worked internationally so I was introduced to travel at a young age.
-My family lived in Italy and England when I was young, and it was a return visit to Europe when I was 18 that REALLY got me hooked on traveling.
+My family lived in Italy and England when I was young, and it was a return visit to Europe when I was 18 that REALLY made me fall in love with traveling.

 So I spent my third year of university studying in London, where I become pretty much addicted to traveling at any chance I got.
-I started this blog right before I moved to the UK, but it was mainly for the purpose of letting my family know what I was up to.
+I started this blog right before I moved to the UK to document my travels.

-Once I graduated school in 2016, I realized I still had no idea what career path I wanted to take but I was certain I wanted to keep traveling.
+Once I graduated from university in 2016, I realized I still had no idea what career path I wanted to take but I was certain I wanted to keep traveling.

 During this journey I’ve developed passions for hiking, yoga, food, wine, and photography.
-I also bring my obsession for dogs with me on the road, and I love making international dog friends.
+I also bring my love for dogs with me on the road, and I love making international dog friends.

 Money-saving is now ingrained in my soul at this point, and every time I travel somewhere new I look for the cheapest ways to enjoy that place.
 I’ve started to fall so in love with eating street food and working for my accommodation that I can’t imagine traveling any other way.

-I named this blog Budget Travel With Gabby because my biggest goal is showing that travel doesn’t have to be expensive.
-I’m always looking to have amazing adventures for as cheaply as possible, and sometimes it blows my mind how cheap travel can be if you give it a try!
+I named this blog Budget Travel With Gabby because my biggest goal is to show that travel doesn’t have to be expensive.
+It will blow your mind how cheap travel can be if you give it a try!

 What am I up to now?

-Currently, I’m living with my boyfriend in Cronulla, a beautiful southern suburb of Sydney, Australia.
-I’m sort of settled down at the moment, which is quite nice.
+Currently, I’m living with my boyfriend in Sydney, Australia.
+I’m settled down at the moment, which is quite nice.
 Now that I’m 25, I’m not hopping around the world as much.
-I’m using this time to work, save money (of course) and continue working on my blog.
+I’m using this time to work hard, build relationships, save money (of course) and continue working on my blog.

-I also just want to mention that I have some affiliate links scattered throughout my posts.
-For those who don’t know, that just means I include links to some of my favorite websites, tours or products, and if you purchase something then I get a small commission at no extra cost to you.
+I have some affiliate links scattered throughout my posts.
+For those who don’t know, that just means I include links to some of my favorite websites, tours, or products, and if you purchase something then I get a small commission at no extra cost to you.

 I only promote businesses that I personally have used and genuinely recommend.
 Some of the websites I have affiliate partnerships with include: